MrCompoopter/kleenhud/README.md

 To install in TF2, put it inside your custom folder

 # Troubleshooting
-This HUD does not support HUD minmone, please disable minmode by typing this in console `cl_hud_minmode 0`
+This HUD does not support HUD minmode, please disable minmode by typing this in console `cl_hud_minmode 0`

 If the HUD crashes, delete the cfg folder